What Is ASN? Introduction To Autonomous System Numbers

 • Transit AS

-There are two different types of autonomous system numbers because there are two different types of Internet Protocol addresses, IPv4 and IPv6.
+There are two different types of autonomous system numbers.
 As more networks exist on the global internet, the demand for ASNs has increased, just like the demand for IP addresses.

 2-byte vs. 4-byte autonomous system number volumes